FunnyWolf/Viper/docs/en/module/Execution_CommandAndScriptingInterpreter_RunPythonScriptByKit.md

 > Run `Deploy Kit Suite to Linux Host` or `Deploy Kit Suite to Windows Host` to deploy

-- Upload the Python script you want to execute to the <File List>
+- Upload the Python script you want to execute to the `File Explorer`

 > Only single script are supported, and script arguments are not supported